Quadratic-like dynamics of cubic polynomials: Potentially renormalizable polynomials

-\begin{proof} The set $X(f)$ is contained in the accumulation set of the backward orbit of $\omega_1(f)$.
+\begin{proof} The set $X(h)$ is contained in the accumulation set of the backward orbit of $\omega_1(h)$.
 The backward orbit of a point can accumulate in the Fatou set only if the point lies in a Siegel disk.
-However $\omega_1(f)$ cannot lie in a Siegel disk as a Siegel disk contains no critical points. \end{proof}
+However $\omega_1(h)$ cannot lie in a Siegel disk as a Siegel disk contains no critical points.
+The second claim follows from Lemma \ref{l:2pts}. \end{proof}

-Recall that by the $\la$-lemma $\ol\mu:\ol Z\times \Wc_f\to \C$ is continuous.
-In particular, if a sequence $z_n\in \ol{Z}$ converges to $z\in \ol{Z}$, then $\mu(z_n,h)$ converges to $\mu(z,h)$, for every $h\in\Lambda$.
+Recall that, by the $\la$-lemma, $\ol\mu:\ol {Z(f)}\times \Wc_f\to \C$ is continuous.
+In particular, if a sequence $z_n\in \ol{Z(f)}$ converges to $z\in \ol{Z(f)}$, then $\mu(z_n,h)$ converges to $\mu(z,h)$, for every $h\in\Lambda$.

 \begin{lem} The set $X(f)$ contains no neutral periodic points different from $0$. \end{lem}

 \begin{proof} Let $X(f)$ contain a periodic neutral point $x\ne 0$ of minimal period $k$.
 Since the holomorphic motion $\ol\mu$ is equivariant, $\ol\mu(x,h)=\ol\mu(f^{\circ r}(x), h)=h^{\circ r}(\ol\mu(x, h))$ for every $r$.
 This proves that $\ol\mu(x, h)=x(h)$ is a periodic point of $h$ of period $k$, for every $h\in\Wc_f$.